-- 10.1 The purpose of the Policy is to set out how the Fund's overall investment strategy and beliefs are applied with respect to ESG integration and effective stewardship, in compliance with the Trustees' regulatory and fiduciary responsibilities. - This includes how the Trustees take account of financially material ESG issues, including climate change, the Trustees' policy in relation to exercising of their ownership rights, and the extent to which non-financial matters are taken into account in the selection, retention and realisation of investments. - 10.3 The Trustees take a holistic view in aligning their Sustainable Investing Beliefs towards the Fund's investment activities.
+- 10.1 The purpose of the Policy is to set out how the Fund's overall investment strategy and beliefs are applied with respect to ESG integration and effective stewardship, in compliance with the Trustees' regulatory and fiduciary responsibilities. - This includes how the Trustees take account of financially material ESG issues, including climate change, the Trustees' policy in relation to exercising of their ownership rights, and the extent to which non-financial matters are taken into account in the selection, retention and realisation of investments. - The Trustees take a holistic view in aligning their Sustainable Investing Beliefs towards the Fund's investment activities.
 There is a clear recognition that each of the three factors: Environmental, Social and Governance "ESG" play an important role in driving the long-term value of the Fund's investment portfolio.
 The Trustees believe that as a long-term provider of responsible capital, the Fund should exercise its stewardship responsibilities effectively and be an agent of positive change.
 This involves engagement and collaboration to help businesses and markets adopt and transition to best practices and sustainable business models. - The Trustees aim to integrate ESG factors and stewardship in all investment processes and decision making.
-It is already fully integrated in the Fund's active public equity and bond mandates and expected to be rolled out in phases over the next 12 to 24 months to the Fund's alternative portfolio of credit, private markets and liquid alternatives, where these include physical securities.
+It is fully integrated into all the Fund's manager mandates to the extent possible by nature of each asset class.
+It is already incorporated by way of contracts in the Fund's segregated public equity and bond mandates and expected to be rolled out to the Fund's alternative portfolio of credit, private markets and liquid alternatives, where these include physical securities.
 There is a recognition that alternative managers are in their early stages of adoption of best practices around disclosures, including around key ESG Metrics, and therefore sustained encouragement is required from the Trustees to change industry practices.